solliancenet/foundationallm-aifoundry-workshop/README.md

 ### Exercise 2: Add a code interpreter action to the agent

+In this exercise, you will add a code interpreter action to the agent.
+The code interpreter action allows the agent to execute code and return the results.

 1. Under the **Actions** section, select the **+ Add** option.

     ![Azure AI Foundry Portal - Add code interpreter action](media/02-02-agents-add-action.png)